 Vermilion Energy has a dividend payout ratio of -135.7% meaning the company cannot currently cover its dividend with earnings alone and is relying on its balance sheet to cover its dividend payments.
-Research analysts expect Vermilion Energy to earn $0.55 per share next year, which means the company should continue to be able to cover its $0.38 annual dividend with an expected future payout ratio of 69.1%.
+Analysts expect Vermilion Energy to earn $0.55 per share next year, which means the company should continue to be able to cover its $0.38 annual dividend with an expected future payout ratio of 69.1%.

-Hedge Funds Weigh In On Vermilion Energy
+Institutional Investors Weigh In On Vermilion Energy

-Vermilion Energy Company Profile
+About Vermilion Energy

 (